Starters

 Notes

-The sweet, sour, and pungent taste makes it a fine combination with Chinese-style vegetables and goes incredibly well with sea algae.
+The sweet, sour, and pungent flavor makes this pickled ginger an excellent complement to Chinese-style vegetables and pairs wonderfully with sea algae.

 You Might Also Like